Ed Sheeran Surprised A 9-Year-Old Fan Who's Spent Most Of Her Life In The Hospital

 “Melody is still on cloud nine,” Driscoll wrote of her daughter's experience.
 “Whenever Ed’s name is mentioned she starts smiling and giggling and tapping our phones so we can play the videos of her with him to her.
 She then starts kissing the phone.
 It’s so sweet.”

-Almost as sweet as this video of Sheeran playing Melody's favorite song "Thinking Out Loud."

-It was only after the local police station started sharing Driscoll's story that the post went viral and Sheeran's manager saw it.
-For Driscoll's mom though, to have the singer actually show up for her little girl, who doctors said might not live past four years old, means more to her than he'll probably ever know.

-Almost as sweet as this video of Sheeran playing Melody's favorite song "Thinking Out Loud."
+Almost as sweet as this video of Sheeran playing Melody's favourite song "Thinking Out Loud."

 Advertisement